Syno: Structured Synthesis for Neural Operators: Code Generation

 \section{Code Generation}

-We implement two code generators for accuracy and speed evaluations, respectively.
+We implement two code generators for accuracy and speed evaluations.
 First, a \emph{PyTorch code generator} is built to make use of the already highly-tuned operator libraries for training.
 Using the top-down semantics, each view primitive is lowered to its counterpart in PyTorch, and each contraction primitive is lowered to an einsum~\cite{rogozhnikov2021einops} expression, which is a general method for performing tensor contractions.
-The primitives are lowered in the topological order to ensure that dependencies are satisfied.
+The primitives are lowered in topological order to ensure that dependencies are satisfied.
+We further use TorchInductor~\cite{ansel2024pytorch} for compile-time optimizations such as fusion and tiling.

-Although the PyTorch approach is fast in compilation, it lacks compile-time optimizations such as operator fusion and other tiling schemes.
-We further build a \emph{TVM code generator}, following the bottom-up semantics, to evaluate all coordinate expressions according to the kernel graph, and leverage TVM~\cite{tvm} for extensive compiler optimizations on specific hardware, e.g., our mobile CPUs and GPUs in \cref{sec:eval}.
+However, PyTorch and TorchInductor are mainly optimized for existing workloads and tuned on a limited set of operators such as convolution and matrix multiplication.
+To better support the novel opeartors discovered by \sys, we further build a \emph{TVM TE (Tensor Expression) code generator}, to utilize the more general-purpose compiler, TVM~\cite{tvm}.
+It follows the bottom-up semantics to evaluate all coordinate expressions according to the pGraph, and leverages TVM for extensive compiler optimizations on specific hardware, e.g., our mobile CPUs and GPUs in \cref{sec:eval}.
+The TVM TE syntax is very close to that of Halide as we mentioned earlier, so we skip the technical details.

 Some optimization passes unique to \sys are designed.
-An important one aims to automatically insert intermediate stages to eliminate redundant computation.
+An important one aims to automatically insert intermediate stages (materializations) to eliminate redundant computations.
 Consider the example in \cref{fig:codegen-rfactor}.
-A trivial code generator creates a loop nest of \texttt{(H/s)*k*s} iterations computing \texttt{Y[i] = $\sum_{\texttt{i$_\texttt{k}$}}\sum_{\texttt{i$_\texttt{s}$}}$X[i + i$_\texttt{k}$ - k/2 + s*i$_\texttt{s}$]} as in the left side, but this is mathematically equivalent to \texttt{Z[i$^\prime$] = $\sum_{\texttt{i$_\texttt{s}$}}$X[i$^\prime$ + s*i$_\texttt{s}$], Y[i] = $\sum_{\texttt{i$_\texttt{k}$}}$Z[i + i$_\texttt{k}$ - k/2]}, which corresponds to the partitioned subgraphs on the right.
+A trivial code generator creates a loop nest of \texttt{(H/s)*k*s} iterations computing \texttt{Y[i] = $\sum_{\texttt{i$_\texttt{k}$}}\sum_{\texttt{i$_\texttt{s}$}}$X[i + i$_\texttt{k}$ - k/2 + s*i$_\texttt{s}$]} as on the left side.
+But this is mathematically equivalent to \texttt{Z[i$^\prime$] = $\sum_{\texttt{i$_\texttt{s}$}}$X[i$^\prime$ + s*i$_\texttt{s}$], Y[i] = $\sum_{\texttt{i$_\texttt{k}$}}$Z[i + i$_\texttt{k}$ - k/2]}, which corresponds to the partitioned subgraphs on the right.
 By doing so we reduce the FLOPs from \texttt{k*H} to \texttt{(1+k/s)*H}.